SkoolNotes/Taproot/2020ML301/KBValidation.md

 Some things are blind to the human eye.
 Eg. underfitting and overfitting.

-Not enough data, the algorythym was buggy (can't we see these though? maybe just not as easily?)
+Not enough data, the algorithm was buggy (can't we see these though? maybe just not as easily?)